Your Account:

 Process:

-3. If Necessary, Policy Administrator Consults with Stakeholders, Student Affairs/Office of Human Resources (as applicable)
+3. If necessary, Policy Administrator consults with applicable stakeholders, including but not limited to Student Affairs and Office of Human Resources

 7. Policy Administrator shares policy owner responses with APERC